phucan97vn/AskerLocation/README.md

 ### Using the App.

    Click the Asker Location button on the Navigation Bar on the top of the UI.

-   Click the "Click Here to see" Button to get the Records.
+   Click the "Click Here to see" button to get the Records.
-    - Wait until the data is shown on the console of the browser.
+   Wait until the data is shown on the console of the browser.
-   Click the Send Request and Update.
+   Click the "Send Request and Update" button.
    The system will run through all Records and update the AskLocation database.

    You could check the Amount of times you have left by Clicking the "Check Limitation" Button.

    It will run 1 specific API an return the JSON data.
 You can see your data in console and your remaining time is at

-      ```data.rate.remaining```
+      ```
+      data.rate.remaining
+      ```